dewdad/simple-editor/README.md

-# a fork of SimpleMDE

-# SimpleMDE - Markdown Editor
-A drop-in JavaScript textarea replacement for writing beautiful and understandable Markdown.
-The WYSIWYG-esque editor allows users who may be less experienced with Markdown to use familiar toolbar buttons and shortcuts.
-In addition, the syntax is rendered while editing to clearly show the expected result.
-Headings are larger, emphasized words are italicized, links are underlined, etc. SimpleMDE is one of the first editors to feature both built-in autosaving and spell checking.

-## Major changes
+# SimpleEditor

+A drop-in JavaScript textarea replacement for writing Markdown, HTML, javascript, CSS.

+SimpleEditor is based on [SimpleMDE](https://github.com/NextStepWebs/simplemde-markdown-editor) with the following features:

+- Bootstrap4 (beta)
-* Toolbar with bootstrap style and support dropdown button, require Bootstrap4
+- Toolbar style and dropdown button
-* Allows to toggle between Markdown and HTML edting mode
+- Allows to toggle between Markdown and HTML editing mode

+## Why not a WYSIWYG editor or pure Markdown?

+WYSIWYG editors are messes, however Markdown is not enough for advanced HTML usage when you need more attributes or custom.